mhtanim2/eCommerceMicroservice/README.md

 # E-TAILING INITIATIVE
 A decentralized Q&A and discussion platform inspired by StackOverflow & Amazon, built with a scalable microservices architecture.
-Supports threaded discussions, voting, messaging, reviews, and real-time notifications.

 ## Config server
   - URL: http://localhost:8888